-75th Anniversary of D-Day Tour
+75th Anniversary of D-Day: D-Day to the Rhine

 This D-Day tour is a dream trip for any WWII history buff who wants to stand on the beaches at Normandy, experience the powerful emotions brought forth by the military cemeteries in France and Luxembourg, stand in a foxhole in the Ardennes, and tour General McAuliffe’s office in Bastogne.

-About Our D-Day Tour
+About Our D-Day Tours

-On our D-Day Tour you will follow along the path where America’s best and brightest fought in World War II, including a Normandy tour that visits all of the American cemeteries along the Normandy beaches, including Omaha and Utah Beach.
+On our D-Day Tours, you will follow along the path where America’s best and brightest fought in World War II, including a Normandy tour that visits all of the American cemeteries along the Normandy beaches, including Omaha and Utah Beach.

 The Evolution of the D-Day to the Rhine Tour

 Stephen Ambrose founded the Eisenhower Center at UNO in the 1980s, when he began work on the book Eisenhower: Soldier and President, the first in a multi-volume biography of Dwight “Ike” Eisenhower.
 As part of Dr. Ambrose’s research, he began interviewing thousands of D-Day veterans about their firsthand experiences fighting during WWII.
 He set them up with tape recorders and each soldier started with his name, rank and serial number and then told his story.